xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 Averaging model predictions was a natural step to take in the later stages of the competition.
 The prediction scripts were written in a way to allow to optimize both decision threshold and usage of TTA.
 The final prediction averaging was done using per-model weights.
-The weights were obtained by using `MinMaxScaler` with feature range if `(0.2, 1.0)` on public LB scores obtained for each model.
+The weights were obtained by using `MinMaxScaler` with feature range of `(0.2, 1.0)` on public LB scores obtained for each model.
 This resulted with following weights:

 | Fold # | Public LB Score | Calculated Weight |
 |--------|-----------------|-------------------|